 Note that the books are available as paperback books, PDF eBooks, or a combination thereof.
+All options are at sale prices.
 See the links at the bottom of this entry.

 In this Second Edition, William Dollarhide identifies Census Substitutes, as well as State Census Records for the Eastern, Central and Western portion of the United States of America.
 The substitutes are those name lists derived from tax lists, directories, military lists, land ownership maps, voter registrations, and other compilations of names of residents for an entire state, one or more counties of a state or one or more towns in a county.
 Thirty-eight states conducted colonial, territorial, or state censuses that are extant and available for research today.
 Often taken between Federal Decennial Census years, these records may contain unique information, and may even shed light on the lives of your ancestors that might have been on-the-move.